Skip to contents

 #> 0.025 < p-values < 1 4

-If we decide to interpret the estimate effect size, we have to again transform it back to the correlation scale.
+If we decide to interpret the estimated effect size, we have to again transform it back to the correlation scale.
 However, this time we need to use the d2r() function since we supplied the effect sizes as Cohen’s d (note that the effect size estimate corresponds to the second value in the fit_3PSM$adj_est object for the random effect model, alternatively, we could simply use d2r(0.3219641)).

 d2r(fit_3PSM$adj_est[2])